KaiserRuben/Putzplan/README.md

 **Q: Can users swap assigned tasks?**
 A: The current system doesn't have a built-in swapping feature.
 Users can manually agree to swap tasks.

+**Q: When does the week change?
+Why is it Wednesday?**
+A: Cause from experience, tasks are usually done on weekends.

 **Q: Is my data stored securely?**
 A: All user data and task history are stored locally on your device.